danoleg/cryptocurrency-rate-forecasting/README.md

 4) Start Jupyter Notebook

-Go to link and click to bitcoin-rate-forecasting.ipynb file
+Go to link and click to crypto-rate-forecasting.ipynb file

 ```
 http://localhost:8896/tree

 ```

+**You can choose one of these cryptocurrencies for prediction:**
+- Bitcoin
+- Ethereum
+- Tether
+- Dogecoin

 An example of data